Walking With Elephants: A Visit To Wildlife SOS In Mathura

 Sloth Bear sleeping peacefully in the shade

-Right now Wildlife SOS has over 20 elephants, 300 bears, and 30 leopards that depend on them every day.
+Wildlife SOS currently has over 20 elephants, 300 bears, and 30 leopards that depend on them daily.
 Having donors gives them the confidence to know that they can feed them and meet their medical needs well into the future.
-You can donate to Wildlife SOS and support their work.
+Donate to Wildlife SOS and support their work.

 Volunteering With Wildlife SOS

-In addition, you’ll get to stay in a beautiful area of the sanctuary and the fees you pay for your stay and accommodation go directly to the Centre, providing a critical source of funding for future work.
+In addition, you’ll get to stay in a beautiful area of the sanctuary, and the payments for your stay and accommodation go directly to the Centre, providing critical funding for future work.

-Imagine the satisfaction of knowing that you’re helping to make a positive impact on their lives.
+Imagine the satisfaction of knowing that you’re helping to make a positive impact.
 What more could a responsible tourist ask for?

 Walking With Elephants - A Visit To Wildlife SOS In MathuraWalking With Elephants - A Visit To Wildlife SOS In MathuraWalking With Elephants - A Visit To Wildlife SOS In Mathura